Mathematical Economic Analysis

 [Hoy.etal-2022-MITPress] ch.
 2 (redux)

-There are additional optional readings on sets.
+There are additional optional readings for this review of set operations.

 Counting